Borda/BIRL/README.md

 ## Before benchmarks (pre-processing)

-In the `data_images` folder we provide some sample images with landmarks for registration.
+In the `data-images` folder we provide some sample images with landmarks for registration.
-These sample registration pairs are saved in `data_images/pairs-imgs-lnds_mix.csv`.
+These sample registration pairs are saved in `data-images/pairs-imgs-lnds_mix.csv`.
 You can create your own costume cover table for a given dataset (folder with images and landmarks) by hand or use script `bm_dataset/create_registration_pairs.py` assuming the same folder structure `<dataset>/<image-set>/<scale>/<images-and-landmarks>` as for the [CIMA dataset](http://cmp.felk.cvut.cz/~borovji3/?page=dataset).

 ### Prepare synthetic data